Perth Arena: Basketball

-With a capacity of 14,846, Perth Arena is the second largest venue currently in use in the NBL (2016–17) behind the Qudos Bank Arena in Sydney (18,200).
+With a capacity of 14,846, Perth Arena is the second-largest venue currently in use in the NBL (2016–17) behind the Sydney SuperDome (18,200).
 The arena is also the third largest venue ever used in the NBL behind Sydney and the Rod Laver Arena in Melbourne (15,400).

+In 2024, Perth Arena became the grand final host venue of the NBL1 West.

 Tennis

 On 2 January 2019, a record crowd of 14,064 attended the venue for the 2019 Hopman Cup match between United States and Switzerland.
 This was also the highest attendance for a tennis match in Western Australian history.
-The stadium hosted the Hopman Cup until the tournament's disbandment.
+The stadium hosted the Hopman Cup until the tournament switched to using different host countries after 2019.
 It was chosen by Tennis Australia to host the 2019 Fed Cup Final between Australia and France.
 Since 2020 the arena has been one of three Australian venues to host ties in the multi-nation ATP Cup tournament.
 In 2022 it was one of three venues to host the multi-nation mixed-team United Cup tournament.

+Boxing

+George Kambosos and Vasily Lomachenko fought for the vacant IBF lightweight title, and Kambosos' IBO title, at Perth Arena on 12 May 2024.
+Lomachenko was crowned the new unified champion by eleventh round technical knockout.

+Mixed martial arts

+The UFC hosted UFC 221: Romero vs. Rockhold at Perth Arena on February 11, 2018.
+The promotion returned to the arena five years later for UFC 284: Makhachev vs. Volkanovski on February 12, 2023.
+The UFC held UFC 305: du Plessis vs. Adesanya at Perth Arena on August 18, 2024.
+The arena hosted UFC Fight Night: Ulberg vs. Reyes on September 28, 2025.

 Netball

 Netball was first played at the arena on 27 April 2013, when home team the West Coast Fever lost 49–58 to the Melbourne Vixens in the ANZ Championship.
-The Fever continued to play occasional matches at the venue over several years, sharing fixtures with the smaller Perth Superdrome.
-Ahead of the 2018 season the club shifted all home matches to Perth Arena.
-The crowd of 13,722 at the 2018 Super Netball Grand Final was a domestic league record.
+The Fever has continued to play occasional matches at the venue over the years, sharing fixtures with the smaller Perth High Performance Centre.
+Ahead of the 2018 season, the club shifted all home matches to Perth Arena.
+The crowd of 13,722 at the 2018 Super Netball Grand Final was a domestic-league record.

 The first international netball test was played at Perth Arena on 30 October 2015 between Australia and New Zealand in the final test of the Constellation Cup.

-Other events

-The UFC hosted UFC 221: Rockhold vs. Romero at Perth Arena on February 11, 2018.

-The UFC hosted UFC 284: Makhachev vs. Volkanovski at Perth Arena on February 12, 2023.
+Professional wrestling

+American professional wrestling company WWE hosted their Premium Live Event Crown Jewel on Saturday, 11 October 2025.
+As well as Friday Night Smackdown on Friday, 10 October and Monday Night Raw on Monday, 13 October.
+The attendance total for three days was announced as 40,503.